Restoring a Species

 “There’s nothing more important and visionary than planting a tree so that our grandchildren can enjoy its fruit.”

--Michael Doochin, Chair, Board of Directors
+-Michael Doochin, Immediate Past Chair, Board of Directors

 The American Chestnut Foundation (TACF) is committed to restoring the American chestnut tree to our eastern woodlands to benefit our environment, our wildlife, and our society.
 Unlike other environmental organizations, TACF’s mission is not about preventing environmental loss or preserving what we already have.
 The concept of our mission is much bolder and more powerful.
 It’s about restoration of an entire ecosystem and making our world a much better place than we found it.